-- 1. At all times relevant hereto, the Respondent was and is licensed to practice pharmacy in the State of Maryland.
-The Respondent was originally licensed to practice pharmacy in the State of Maryland on August 27, 2003, under License Number 16775.
-The Respondent's license is currently active until January 31, 2015. - 2.
-On or about January 3, 2011, the Respondent applied to the Board for a permit to operate a retail pharmacy named the Thomas Johnson Pharmacy ("Thomas Johnson"), located at 177 B Thomas Johnson Drive, Frederick, Maryland 21702.
-In her application, the Respondent identified herself as the owner of Thomas Johnson.
-The Board subsequently issued a permit for Thomas Johnson that is currently active. - 3.
-At all times relevant hereto, the Respondent practiced pharmacy at Thomas Johnson. - 4.
-The Board initiated an investigation of the Respondent after reviewing the findings of an annual inspection of Thomas Johnson that was conducted by Board inspectors in or around late 2012/early 2013.
-This investigation revealed that the Respondent/Thomas Johnson filled a large number of Schedule II controlled dangerous substances ("CDS") prescriptions for opiates that were written by physicians whose licenses the Maryland State Board of Physicians (the "Board of Physicians") subsequently suspended or revoked for inappropriate/illegitimate prescribing practices and unprofessional conduct relating to prescribing improprieties.
-The Board of Physicians took such action after investigating complaints from a variety of sources including law enforcement agencies and pharmacists who refused to fill opioid prescriptions that were written by the physicians the Board disciplined.
+- 1. On or about January 3, 2011, Farangis Emamhosseini, P.D., License Number 16775, applied to the Board for a permit to operate the Respondent-Pharmacy at 177 B Thomas Johnson Drive, Frederick, Maryland 21702.
+In her application, Farangis Emamhosseini, P.D., indicated that she owned the Respondent-Pharmacy with her brother, Mohammed Emamhosseini ("Mr. Emamhosseini"). - 2.
+The Board issued a permit for the Respondent-Pharmacy on or about January 25, 2011.
+The Respondent-Pharmacy's permit is currently active and will expire on December 31, 2013. - 3.
+At all times relevant to these charges, the Respondent-Pharmacy had a permit to operate as a retail pharmacy in the State of Maryland. - 4.
+The Board initiated an investigation of the Respondent-Pharmacy after Board inspectors conducted an annual inspection there in or around late 2012/early 2013.
+This investigation revealed that the Respondent-Pharmacy filled a disproportionately large number of Schedule II controlled dangerous substance ("CDS") prescriptions for opiates that were written by physicians whose licenses the Maryland State Board of Physicians (the "Board of Physicians") subsequently suspended or revoked for inappropriate/illegitimate prescribing practices and unprofessional conduct relating to prescribing improprieties.
+The Board of Physicians took such action after investigating complaints from a variety of sources including law enforcement agencies and pharmacists who refused to fill opioid prescriptions that were written by the physicians the Board of Physicians disciplined.